The Desert Dialogues: Schindler, Neutra, Frey in the Coachella Valley

 [15] Joseph Rosa, Albert Frey, Architect, New York: Rizzoli, 1990), 12-15.

-[19] Modernist Kunio Maekawa (1905 – 1986) was one of Japan’s greatest architects.
-After attending a lecture in Japan given by Richard Neutra, Maekawa wrote him an impassioned letter on June 12, 1930, thanking Neutra for his belief in the power of architecture and in collaborative effort.
+[16] Kunio Maekawa (1905 – 1986) was one of Japan’s greatest architects.
+After attending a lecture in Japan given by Richard Neutra, who was on a round-the-world lecture tour, Maekawa wrote him an impassioned letter on June 12, 1930, thanking Neutra for his belief in the power of architecture and in collaborative effort.
 Maekawa worked for Le Corbusier in the late 1920s and then, returning to Japan in 1930, worked with Antonin Raymond, a student of Frank Lloyd Wright, for five years.

 [17] Although appearing to be a standard wood-frame-and-stucco building, the Kocher-Samson’s construction is a progressive hybrid of concrete, metal decking, and lightweight steel frames, complete with a very unapologetic X-brace of two steel tie rods in the picture window facing the street.